Name: J. Patrick Harrington

 J and Astronomy

-This page provides a few snippets of J code of astronomical interest.
+This page provides some examples of my J code applied to astronomical problems,

 A Song

 One of the most charming of all the old towns is Schassburg (Sighisoara in Romanian), which is crowned by the great clock tower.
 A few steps beyond the tower is the house where Vlad Tepes (AKA Dracula) was born.
-There is now a restaurant on the second floor; I had a very pleasant lunch there.
+I found a restaurant on the second floor; we had a very pleasant lunch there.

 The quintessential Saxon city was Hermannstadt (Sibiu).
 The dormer windows in the roofs seem to regard you with sleepy eyes, while the arched openings turn buildings into Bosch-like creatures.